Overview of the Prevention Agenda Dashboard

 The rates were age-adjusted to the U.S. 2000 standard population using appropriate age distributions.
 1 Age-adjustment is a process that is performed to allow communities with different age structures to be compared.2

 4. Ratio: A ratio is the relative magnitude of two quantities or a comparison of any two values.
-The ratios that are included in the Prevention Agenda are calculated by dividing the percentage or rate of one racial ethnic group (i.e., Black non-Hispanic or Hispanic) by the percentage or rate for the white non-Hispanic group.
+The ratios that are included in the Prevention Agenda are calculated by dividing the percentage or rate of one racial ethnic group (i.e., Black non-Hispanic or Hispanic) by the percentage or rate for the White non-Hispanic group.

 5. Rate/percentage difference: The rate/percentage difference is the absolute difference between two rates/percentages.
-Among the Prevention Agenda tracking indicators, the rate/percentage difference is used as a measure when comparing the percentage of premature deaths among (a) the non-Hispanic Black population versus the non-Hispanic White population and (b) the Hispanic population versus the non-Hispanic White population.
+Among the Prevention Agenda tracking indicators, the rate/percentage difference is used as a measure when comparing the percentage of premature deaths among (a) the Black non-Hispanic population versus the White non-Hispanic population and (b) the Hispanic population versus the White non-Hispanic population.

 Return to top of page